aourednik/historical-basemaps/README.md

 ## SVG

-The SVG maps are the result of a conversion of GeoJSON files with the R sript _geojson2svg.Rmd_.
+The SVG maps (/svg/ folder) are the result of a conversion of GeoJSON files with the R sript _geojson2svg.Rmd_.
 The script uses a "Natural Earth" projection.

 Please see these SVG files only as raw material editable with a vector drawing software for the needs of GIS non-savy users.
 If you contribute to this Git repository, please edit directly the GeoJSON files.